Summer Program 2020

 Update: the Summer Program has concluded in mid-September.
 We thank everyone — students, instructors, and facilitators — for volunteering their time to this inaugural initiative.
 All participants are asked to submit a feedback survey ASAP, so as to enable us to plan future iterations of such a program.

-Please note: our entire virtual pilot program is offered free of charge for all participants.
+free of charge for all participants.
 There will be no fees to attend classes or networking sessions.
 (This may change for next year.)
-You may register for the summer school even after the official start date, noting the attendance policy in the Details section below.
-Registration for networking sessions (Summer Camp) will remain open for the duration of the program.

 Summer School

-Register here
+•Register here

-Summer School class schedule*
+•Summer School class schedule*

 *All times are EDT (GMT-4).
 Those unable to join live will be emailed with the lessons' recordings as long as they register in advance.
 Please see more details below.